- 10 wines

 Head Winemaker at your Angel-funded winery

-- It's time that he sees the light of day, gets credit for his winemaking skill, and gets to put HIS name on the label.
-That's why he's working with Angel-funding to make his own range of delicious wines.
+- It's time that he sees the light of day, gets credit for his winemaking skill and gets to put HIS name on the label.
+With Angel-funding, he's able to make his own range of delicious wines.

-- Franc's always done an impeccable job, and now that his name's on the bottle and his reputation is on the line, his wines are just rocking our world.
+- Franc's always done an impeccable job, and now that his name's on the bottle and his reputation is on the line — he's ready to rock the wine world.

 Franc Dusak's Story

 Franc Dusak is a third generation winemaker, but the first in his family to make wines from the Napa and Sonoma Valleys.
 His father and grandfather grew winegrapes and made wine in Slovenia, which they sold under their own brand and through a cooperative while Franc was growing up.

 "My father made wine, his father made wine, his father probably made wine.
 You know, not professionally, but they made wine!
 I liked the idea of keeping their logo as an emblem on my logo."

 That emblem is the small “DVK” that links all of Franc’s bottles.
 It stands for Dusak Vinska Klet (Dusak Wine Cellar) and was the original Dusak family brand.
 Also included in the emblem is the image of the Triglav, which is an iconic Slovenian mountain with three peaks.
 To Franc, it’s an easy parallel: the three Triglav peaks and the three winemakers in his lineage.
 It’s also an easy and elevated way to tie family and heritage together, two things that are exceedingly important to Franc’s winemaking journey.